 Lichen Vitamin D

-Luckily, there’s a quality, vegan-friendly source of vitamin D3 in supplements: lichen.
+How does HUM’s Here Comes The Sun contain this important nutrient?
+By using a quality, vegan-friendly source of vitamin D3 in their supplement: lichen.

 Lichen is an algae-fungal hybrid microorganism.
 This small gray-yellow plant grows on trees and stones.
 It’s the only plant that contains vitamin D in its most bioavailable form: vitamin D3 cholecalciferol.

-For this reason, vegans should look for lichen-based vitamin D supplements.
+For this reason, vegans should look for lichen-based vitamin D supplements, like HUM’s.

 How to Take Vitamin D

-It’s fair to say that lichen is a pretty big deal.
-But before you search for the best vegan vitamin D supplement, it’s important to consider how to get the most of your supplement routine.
+Before you search for the best vegan vitamin D supplement, it’s important to consider how to get the most out of your supplement routine.

 Vitamin D is fat-soluble.
 For this reason, taking it with fat can significantly enhance its absorption, thus maximizing its benefits.